pytorch-fdn/ambassador-program/ambassador/guides/reviewer_guide.md

 # 👥 Reviewer Guide: PyTorch Ambassador Program

 Welcome — and thank you for supporting the review process for the **PyTorch Ambassador Program**! 🎉
-This guide walks you through how to evaluate nominations using our score-based system and help nominees receive thoughtful, consistent feedback.
+This guide walks you through how to evaluate nominations and help nominees receive thoughtful, consistent feedback.

 ---